Frequently Asked Questions

 How long can drugs be detected in body hair?

 Body hair has a different growth cycle compared to head hair.
 Body hair may go dormant and remain in place up to one year.
 A positive result reflects exposure up to 12 months.

 How long can drugs be detected in head hair?

-How long does the laboratory keep remaining umbilical cord tissue?
+How long does the laboratory keep remaining specimens?

-How much blood is required for a PEth testing sample?
+How much blood is required for a PEth testing specimen?

 How much breast milk is needed?